MeghaGajbhiye/PSFT-Workshop/Lab700/LabGuide700.md

 1. Navigate to Dashboard -> Environment Template.
 Click Add New Template button.
 Provide below details and click Next.

+Field | Value
+---- | -----
 Name | MYPUM
----- | -----
 Description	| Test a PUM image
-Database | Click on Search icon and select a downloaded DPK.
-For example.
-PEOPLESOFT HCM UPDATE IMAGE 9.2.030 - NATIVE OS
+Peoplesoft Image | Don't type anything.
+Click on Search icon and select the downloaded DPK.
+For example, in our case it is PEOPLESOFT HCM UPDATE IMAGE 9.2.030 - NATIVE OS

+NOTE: don't type PEOPLESOFT HCM UPDATE IMAGE 9.2.030 in the Peoplesoft Image field.
+If the DPKs are downloaded, you will be able to see it in the Search Results as shown in 2nd screenshot below.
+If you can't see it yet, please wait and refresh after a while.

 ![](./images/s2.png "")